TritonDataCenter/node-manta/README.md

     make test TEST_FILTER=muntar

+As well, you can get debug/trace logging:

+    make test LOG_LEVEL=trace 2>&1 | bunyan

 There is a mechanism to re-build and test with a number of installed node versions.
 First you must create "test/node.paths" (based on "test/node.paths.example") and then: